-Power can come from an external DC supply, or a lead acid battery pack with a solar panel.
-See Section 2.12.4 for information on solar power connections.
+Power can come from an external DC supply, a lead acid battery pack with a solar panel, or a lithium battery pack.

 Power connections are made through conduit fittings to the terminal plate.
-Remove the rear end cap for access to the terminal plate.
+Remove the rear cover for access to the terminal plate.